Recipe · subsampling

 esStats and the dashed violet lines are the adaptive deadband at

-adaptive deadband that keeps any sample whose deviation exceeds K
+the adaptive deadband that keeps any sample whose deviation exceeds K

 Where This Pattern Fits